Types of Flooring

 Engineered Hardwood Floating Flooring

 A technologically advanced, fashion-forward floor that combines the superior durability and solidity of engineered hardwood with a floating feature, similar to laminate, that lets you install them on any subfloor.
 A patented "click" design with self-locking joints makes them literally a snap to install.
 Made with a super-strong, recycled HDF (high density fiberboard) core.

 3D imaging technology allows Luxury Vinyl plank flooring to enhance a wide spectrum of interiors offering the perfect balance between style and function.
 Textures and sizes abound.
 Plus vinyl flooring is very easy to install; our Genesis Luxury Vinyl flooring requires no adhesives and installs vertically.
 Vinyl flooring can also be installed over existing (flat) floors.

 Maple is an extremely durable hardwood with a very pale, creamy white colour, with slight shade differences from board to board.
 Depending on the grade chosen, Maple flooring can contain varying ranges of brownish/black mineral streaks.
 Maple graining is very light and fine; many times barely visible.

 Red Oak is one of the most popular domestic wood species for hardwood flooring.
 Red Oak is known for having moderate to heavy graining with moderate colour variations.
 Colouring of Red Oak ranges from light to dark reds to shades of brown.
-Red Oak may also have pink undertones and becasue it grows slowly, its prominent for having many growth rings on each board.
+Red Oak may also have pink undertones and because it grows slowly, it's prominent for having many growth rings on each board.